England is definitely not internationally famous for its food, but cakes and biscuits definitely get some kind of appreciation in the world!

 Example: “Do you know Adam?”

-“Yea, he’s as nutty as a fruitcake!”
+“Yea, he’s as nutty as a fruitcake!”6.
+Half baked

 Ok, so let’s say I am following the instructions about how to make a cake and it says “put the cake in the oven for 30 minutes” that means it takes 30 minutes to bake, right?
 Ok, but let’s say I decide, “I think 15 minutes is enough” and decide to take it out of the oven.
 Do you think that’s a good idea?
 Probably not, as the cake will not have finished baking and I will only have ‘half baked’ cake!
 Used in a metaphorical way, we use this expression to say something is not a good idea and hasn’t been thought through very well... just like the idea of taking the cake out of the oven after only 15 minutes!
 One thing to note is that it is used as an adjective, so it will always come before a noun!